Emergency Dentistry – Houston, TX

 - Fast & Effective Emergency Dental Care

 How to Handle Common Dental Emergencies

-If you find yourself in the midst of a dental emergency, the first thing you should always do is contact our office.
+If you find yourself in the midst of a dental emergency, the first thing you should always do is contact our dental office.
 Our team will provide you with first-aid guidance over the phone to keep your smile from sustaining additional damage and minimize your pain.
-We’ve also included some helpful tips below on how to handle the most common dental emergencies until you reach our office.
+We’ve also included some helpful tips below on how to handle the most common dental emergencies until you reach our dental office.

 Toothaches are a common sign of infections that have developed beneath your enamel and attacked the pulp of your tooth.
 To ease the pain, you can take an over-the-counter medication like ibuprofen.
 If you notice any swelling, you can place a cold compress on the area for 10 minutes on, 10 minutes off, for up to an hour.

 If you’re able to retrieve the broken-off portion of your tooth, rinse it off and bring it to your appointment with you.
 If the damage has created a jagged edge, you can place a piece of orthodontic wax over it to keep it from scraping or damaging the inside of your cheeks or lips.

 Pick up your knocked-out tooth, being sure to only handle it by the biting surface, and gently rinse it under a cool stream of water.
 Store it in a sealable container of milk or salt water to keep the tooth viable and bring it with you to your appointment.
 Try to get to our dental office within an hour of your accident so we have a better chance of successfully re-planting it into its socket.